atsushieno/aap-core/README.md

 AAP proof-of-concept host is in `poc-samples/AAPHostSample`.

-AAP host will have to support multiple backends e.g. AAP-LV2 and AAP-VST3.
-LV2 host bridge is implemented using lilv.
+AAP will have some "backends" e.g. AAP-LV2 and AAP-VST3.
+LV2 host bridge is implemented using lilv, and VST3 host bridge is implemented using vst3sdk.
+However, in principle, every AAP has to be implemented along the way how standalone AAP is implemented.

-Currently AAPHostSample contains *direct* LV2 hosting sample.
-It will be transformed to AAP hosting application.
+Currently AAPHostSample contains two hosting samples, but not making AAP hosting API (described later) generic yet.

+- *direct* LV2 hosting
+- AAP-LV2 hosting

 ### AAP hosting API